 Beginning July 1, 2019, our Emergency Department Services will no longer be available on Saturdays or Sundays.
 Emergency care will resume each Monday morning at 8:00am.
 We apologize for the inconvenience.

 No Appointment or Referral is Necessary

 Whenever an emergency strikes, Northeast Veterinary Referral Hospital is here for you and your pet with highly skilled veterinary professionals and technologically-advanced facilities that rival those of human hospitals.
-Our intensive care unit is staffed round the clock 24/7 by a team of highly skilled doctors and technical staff who provide care for the critical cases being hospitalized.
+Our intensive care unit is staffed Monday through Friday by a team of highly skilled doctors and technical staff who provide care for the critical cases being hospitalized.
 Our compassionate team understands your concern and strives to meet the needs of both you and your pet.